QR code: Loyalty programs

 QR codes have been used by various retail outlets that have loyalty programs.
-Sometimes these programs are accessed with an app that is loaded onto a phone and includes a process triggered by a QR code scan.
+Sometimes these programs are accessed with a app that is loaded onto a phone and includes a process triggered by a QR code scan.
 The QR codes for loyalty programs tend to be found printed on the receipt for a purchase or on the products themselves.
 Users in these schemes collect award points by scanning a code.

 Counterfeit detection

 Serialised QR codes have been used by brands and governments to let consumers, retailers and distributors verify the authenticity of the products and help with detecting counterfeit products, as part of a brand protection program.
 However, the security level of a regular QR code is limited since QR codes printed on original products are easily reproduced on fake products, even though the analysis of data generated as a result of QR code scanning can be used to detect counterfeiting and illicit activity.
 A higher security level can be attained by embedding a digital watermark or copy detection pattern into the image of the QR code.
 This makes the QR code more secure against counterfeiting attempts; products that display a code which is counterfeit, although valid as a QR code, can be detected by scanning the secure QR code with the appropriate app.

-The treaty regulating apostilles (documents bearing a seal of authenticity), has been updated to allow the issuance of digital apostilles by countries; a digital apostille is a PDF document with a cryptographic signature containing a QR code for a canonical URL of the original document, allowing users to verify the apostille from a printed version of the document.
+The treaty regulating apostilles (a seal of authenticity for certain types of documents) has been updated to allow the issuance of digital apostilles by issuing jurisdictions.
+A digital apostille is a PDF document with a cryptographic signature containing a QR code for a canonical URL of the original document, allowing users to verify the apostille from a printed version of the document.

 Product tracing

-Different studies have been conducted to assess the effectiveness of QR codes as a means of conveying labelling information and their use as part of a food traceability system.
-In a field experiment, it was found that when provided free access to a smartphone with a QR code scanning app, 52.6% of participants would use it to access labelling information.
-A study made in South Korea showed that consumers appreciate QR code used in food traceability system, as they provide detailed information about food, as well as information that helps them in their purchasing decision.
+QR codes conveying labelling information and their use as part of a food traceability system via access from a smartphone with a QR code scanning app.
 If QR codes are serialised, consumers can access a web page showing the supply chain for each ingredient, as well as information specific to each related batch, including meat processors and manufacturers, which helps address the concerns they have about the origin of their food.
+Traceability systems can also support food safety and recall efforts by helping identify affected products and improving supply chain transparency.